UPDATE: Looking to go all non-www. See that article here.

-So, for the record, to get to any website, all it should take is website.com or .net, .org and so on.
-The browser and website should handle the rest.
-On one very rare occasion I came to a website that just went to an error page if you didn’t use www, and this was a high PageRanked website, it was a little too frightening to think about how many potential customers they were losing because of this HUGE, yet easily fixable problem, so I gave them the helpful tip.
+One time I came across a website that just went to an error page if you didn’t use www, and this was a highly-visited, highly-ranked site.
+It was a little too frightening to think about how many potential customers they were losing because of this huge, yet easily fixable problem, so I gave them the heads up.

-Even stranger, I still see companies putting www or even worse http:// in print ads which should never happen.
-Admittedly, I’ve used www in print ads that I’ve designed and I do understand why some others do it, to fill in the area, make it more squared off and symmetrical looking, for example what looks better;
+Even stranger, I still see companies putting www (or even worse http://) in print ads which should never happen.
+Admittedly, I have used www in print ads that I’ve designed in the past and I do understand why some others do it, to fill in the area, make it more squared off and symmetrical looking.
+For example, what looks better:

 555.123.4567